 Leave us a comment

-Miroslava is a grading tutor at Formula Botanica.
+Miroslava is a former grading tutor at Formula Botanica.
 She has a Ph.D in neuroscience, expertise in biology and chemistry, and a lifelong passion for natural cosmetic formulation.